 Organisation of VINCI’s corporate governance

 Internal rules

-The Board has adopted internal rules, which cover the organisational and operating procedures of the Board and its committees, the respective responsibilities and powers of the Board, the Chairman and Chief Executive Officer, and the Lead Director, as well as the rights and obligations of Board members, and in particular their right to information, their access to executives and the rules relating to the management of possible conflicts of interest.
+The Board has adopted internal rules, which cover the organisational and operating procedures of the Board and its committees, the respective responsibilities and powers of the Board, the Chairman, the Chief Executive Officer, and the Lead Director, as well as the rights and obligations of Board members, and in particular their right to information, their access to executives and the rules relating to the management of possible conflicts of interest.
 The Board’s internal rules are updated on a regular basis.
-The last such update entered into effect on 8 February 2023.
+The last such update entered into effect on 1st May 2025.
 The internal rules may be accessed in their entirety on the Company’s website (www.vinci.com).

+Organisation of VINCI’s corporate governance